 Get to the Wedding – A Florist Checklist

-- Make a plan to drop off centerpieces inside the venue so they are not cooking inside your car or van for too long.
+Make a plan to drop off centerpieces at the venue so they are not cooking inside your car or van for too long.
 Even if the tables and linens are not set up yet, at least you can “stage” your flowers in the area where they will go.

 Document Your Day

 Bring your camera and take photos of everything along the way.
 As long as you arrived at the venue early to set up, you should have plenty of time to take photos of your work.
 Don’t forget to network with the wedding photographer to get some of the great shots of the bride with her bouquet for your portfolio, too.

 Make sure you have business cards on hand and ready to pass out to the video guy, DJ, photographers, wedding coordinators and anyone else who admires your work.
 When you receive business cards from others, make sure you take a moment to look at it first and then ask them something about their card … so they know you care about them, too.

 Portrait of a Wedding at The Palos Verdes Golf Club, Palos Verdes Estates, CA

 All the photos in this story were from a wedding we did in Palos Verdes in August.
 Here is how the day developed so you can see what to expect when you have a wedding to set up.